uri-yanover/4qbits/_posts/2022-05-28-why-leave-a-job-why-take-up-a-job.md

 ## Core strategy
 Murphy's Law is an adage staying "if anything *can* go wrong, it *will*".
 The uninitiated tend to read that as a drier variant of "life sucks".
 But for us engineers, the phrase means something quite different: "if something needs to happen robustly, it needs to be *driven* directly, rather than left to occur as a side effect".

 My livelihood is building organizations out of people, technologies and culture.
 Like a lot of people out there, I tend to measure my career via the efficacy of my practice of building and the growth in my skill as a builder.
-I'd like to present my thoughts on how to drive such growth.
+I'd like to present my thoughts on how to drive such growth in a principled way.

 My core strategy is simple: I don't choose organizations, but rather specific people whom I see as partners, not bosses, for what I do.
 I only stick with people who continuously prove that they are accountable for my professional well-being.
 When that ceases to be the case, I leave.
 The End.